francislewis/club-visual-generation/README.md

   -  Maybe img2img without current 'prompt hacking'
 - Allow option for image or text input
 - Integrate Rekordbox code for music sync and think about output methods
+- Control quality/speed trade off for a fixed generation time